elusivecodes/fQuery/README.md

 dom.after(nodes, others);
 ```

-If the node you are moving is a *DocumentFragment*, the contents will be moved instead.
+If a node you are moving is a *DocumentFragment*, the contents will be moved instead.

 **Append**